in1yan/in1yan.github.io/content/posts/server-1.md

   The handle_client function reads the incoming request, parses it to figure out which file is being requested, and then serves that file.
 If the file doesn't exist, it sends a 404 Not Found error.
 This is the core logic of the server.
 It's simple, but it gets the job done.

 This is where I spent more than 2 hrs on a segmentation fault then with the help of gdb I found out that I've been trying to close a socket connection that has been previously closed.

+{{< image src="https://media1.tenor.com/m/rEd35Rfq3m4AAAAd/cat-work-in-progress.gif" alt="how hard" position="center" style="border-radius: 8px;" >}}

 # The Router

  The routing logic is handled by the parse_file function.
 It takes the requested path and the root directory, and then it tries to